Client’s Rights and Responsibilities

 Each client has the right to:

-- Be given clear and concise information regarding their intervention
+- Be given clear and accessible information regarding your treatment

 - Provide feedback (positive or negative) to their treating therapist or to the practice

 - Treat our staff with courtesy and respect

 - Communicate your needs and concerns in a timely manner

 - Tell us if your circumstances change or incidents occur

 - Participate openly and honestly in our risk assessment process

 - Tell us about any safety risks that you are aware of